mdfleming3/mdfleming3.github.io/_drafts/how-to-spot-a-b.s.instagram-influencer.md

 ## Abnormal Historical Growth / Engagement

-[Social Blade](https://socialblade.com/ "Social Blade") is my favorite tool for determining if an influencer is legitimate.
-It provides powerful, FREE insights into an Instagram account.
+[Social Blade](https://socialblade.com/ "Social Blade") is my favorite FREE tool for determining if an influencer is legitimate.
 Its most powerful feature is its ability to see historical insights from a social media account.
-As compared to seeing a simple metric like engagement rate, this digs deeper into the growth of an influencers account.
+As compared to seeing a simple metric like engagement rate, this digs deeper into the historical growth of an influencers account.
 You can correlate spikes in growth with certain actions.
-Let's look at Roger Federer's account.
+Let's look at [Roger Federer's](http://instagram.com/rogerfederer "Roger Federer Instagram") account.

 ![]({{ site.baseurl }}/assets/roger-federer-total-growth.png)

-As we can

 ![Roger Federer Social Growth]({{ site.baseurl }}/assets/roger-federer-social-grow.png "Roger Federer Social Growth")

-It looks as if there is steady growth with

-Tools like  can provide powerful insight into an Instagram account.
-Of all the metrics these tools can provide, you should first consider historical account growth and account engagement.
-This gives you a much more nuanced analysis than simply looking at the highly relative engagement rate.
+Federer's account is consistently growing and his weekly growth is always positive with  occasional jumps in account growth.
+Since there are no abnormalities in this traffic, this is a portrait of a healthy legitimate account.
+This makes sense because Federer is one of the most recognizable athletes in the world with many endorsements; manipulating his following on instagram wouldn't make sense.

+On the otherhand

 ## Declining Momentum